Welcome to Our Blog on the Camino Portuguese

 Albergue San Salvador de Grijo Portugal.

 There is a small collection of bars, restaurants, and shops in Grijo, as well as a market.
-We bought some pasta, veggies, sauce, and wine yo make for dinner, and headed back for a relaxing afternoon in the courtyard.
+We bought some pasta, veggies, sauce, and wine to make for dinner, and headed back for a relaxing afternoon in the courtyard.

 Albergue San Salvador de Grijo Portugal.